Are you wondering why Chinese people drink hot water, and do a bunch of other strange things?

 Mothers in China now expect to go back to work early, which means that their children must go on formula.

-Long-term breastfeeding is also very uncommon among Chinese women, who believe that breast milk is of low quality.
+Long-term breastfeeding is also uncommon among many Chinese women, who believe that breast milk is of low quality.

 Why do Chinese people use chopsticks?